mdozmorov/CTCF/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Genomic coordinates of CTCF binding sites with motif MA0139.1 (Jaspar), in BED format, with strand orientation (directionality of binding).
+Genomic coordinates of predicted CTCF binding sites with motif MA0139.1 (Jaspar), in BED format, with strand orientation (directionality of binding).
 Human (hg19, hg38) and mouse (mm9, mm10) genomes.
-The binding sites were
-detected using the FIMO tool of the MEME suite using default settings.
+The binding sites were detected using the FIMO tool of the MEME suite using default settings.
 Extra columns include motif name (MA0139.1), score, p-value, q-value, and the motif sequence.

 Experimental, to be submitted as an AnnotatiohHub Bioconductor package.